top of page

 "You are who you hang out with"

-So clique... "you are who you surround yourself with" or "birds of a feather flock together", but are they really?
+We've all heard the clichés: "You are who you surround yourself with" or "Birds of a feather flock together."
+But are they really true?

 What I have observed about myself and the friendships I have, is that some of my closest friends, have experienced similar loss, rejection, deprivation, etc. and have learned from, grown from, and are successful because of.
 These friends don't lead with these narratives, as they could, instead they are able to empathize with others as a result and share when appropriate.
-My friends and I all stay in our own lane, we respect and support one another even if they are in the slow lane and we are flying down the fast lane.
+My friends and I all stay in our own lane, we respect and support one another even when in passing traffic.
 There is no cost in my friendships.
 You won’t catch us counting cards or get obnoxiously offended.
 These friendships are effortless, and it is not at the cost of one of us losing our peace, sanity, dignity or self-esteem.
-We are not in the midst of a game of tug-of-war. although our beliefs and opinions may vary, we share similar core values.
-There is no judgement.
-We understand and help each other regardless of the situation and we are all busy.
-Busy with kids, our own lives, and other factors that consume a lot of our time, but that has never taken any from our friendship.
-If anything, it gives us more to chat about!

-Watch how your friends respond to your accomplishments.
-If you worked hard and rewarded yourself, their response should always be "oh my goodness, I am so happy for you!" and if their response is "you do know how expense that is to fix..." or "what about when x,y,z happens?" then maybe you need to rethink that relationship, or take time to discuss the changes you'd like to see.
-No one wants to feel like they have to walk on eggshells when spending time together, as you do as friends.
+Similiary to what I share with my kids, in friendship, we need to pay attention to how our friends respond to our accomplishments.
+If you worked hard and achieved something, their response should always be "oh my goodness, I am so happy for you!" - I'm talking all the excitement and support they can muster, authentically of course.
+If they are focysed on the cost or the probelms that miughtcome with it, then it might be time to reevaluate the relationship, or take time to discuss the changes you'd like to see.
+No one wants to feel like they're walking on eggshells around their friends.
 And you certainly don't need another Debbie downer in your life- you need a hype man!!

-Don't surround yourself with "yes men" either though- when it comes to accomplishments, you want to be with some who celebrates with you!!
-You want someone who encourages you and helps you to be successful.
-Success does not come when people are kissing your ass and sugar-coating things for you.
-Negative feedback is good, but they should still be celebrating you and all your endeavors!
-Period.
+But here's the key: don't surround yourself with "yes men" either - when it comes to accomplishments, you want to be with some who celebrates with you!!
+You need friends who celebrate your wins, who encourages you and help you to be successful, but also offer the constructive feedback we all need.
+Real successes do not come when people are kissing your ass and sugar-coating things for you, you need friends who will push you to grow and cheer you on as you do.

 So, let's be friends!